 Huntsville's Jack Jaunich Named Warrior SPHL Player of the Week

-HUNTERSVILLE, NC - The SPHL announced today that Jack Jaunich of the Huntsville Havoc has been named the Warrior SPHL Player of the Week for November 25-December 1.
+HUNTERSVILLE, NC - The SPHL announced today that Jack Jaunich of the Huntsville Havoc has been named the Warrior SPHL Player of the Week for December 2-December 8.
+This marks the second consecutive week Jaunich has won the award.

-Jaunich scored two goals, including one game-winner, and added six assists as the Havoc earned five of six points over the Thanksgiving holiday to take sole possession of first place in the standings.
+Jaunich scored three goals, added three assists, and was +4 as the Havoc went 3-0-0 to maintain first place overall and extend their record to 8-0-1 in their last nine games.

-On Wednesday, Jaunich picked up a second-period assist before scoring his sixth and seventh goals of the season in the third to break a 1-1 tie with Pensacola as the Havoc downed the Ice Flyers 3-2.
-The following night, Jaunich assisted on three consecutive Huntsville goals as the Havoc rallied from a 2-0 Thanksgiving night deficit before falling to Birmingham in overtime, 5-4.
-Jaunich closed out his week with a pair of assists in Huntsville's 4-2 win over the Bulls on Friday.
+On Thursday, Jaunich scored one goal and assisted on two others as the Havoc defeated Evansville 5-2.
+The following night, Jaunich scored once and added an assist as Huntsville picked up a 3-2 win at Peoria in a battle of the league's top two teams.
+Jaunich closed out the week by scoring his 10th goal of the season in Huntsville's 4-3 downing of Evansville on Saturday.

-Now in his second season with the Havoc, the White Bear Lake, MN native currently ranks third in points (16 - tied), power play assists (six - tied), and shots (60).
+Now in his second season with the Havoc, the White Bear Lake, MN native is currently tied for second in the SPHL in points (22), power-play points (seven), and plus-minus rating (+12), and tied for third in goals (10).
 Before turning pro, Jaunich played four years at Aurora University, where he was named to the NCAA III (AHCA) Second Team All-American (West), NCAA III (All-USCHO) Second Team, and NCAA III (NCHA) All-Conference Team his senior season.

 • Discuss this story on the SPHL message board...